ESBenchmark/ESBench/docs/api/runner.md

 const results = runSuite(/* ... */);

-// ESBench provide a helper `Summary` to parse results of runSuite. const summary = new Summary([results]);
+// ESBench provide a helper `Summary` to parse the results of runSuite. const summary = new Summary([results]);

 console.log("Variables:", summary.vars);